jforget/raku-Hamilton2/doc/Hamilton.en.md

 which includes a
 [chapter](https://gallica.bnf.fr/ark:/12148/bpt6k39443/f206.item)
-describing Hamilton's  icosian game, a  simple game which  allowed Sir William Rowan Hamilton to define a  new concept in graph theory, a new concept  which   would  later   be  named  "Hamiltonian   cycles"  and "Hamiltonian paths" to honor him.
+describing Hamilton's  icosian game, a  simple game which  allowed Sir William Rowan Hamilton to define a  new concept in graph theory, which   would  later   be  named  "Hamiltonian   cycles"  and "Hamiltonian paths" to honor him.

 Lucas' chapter explains that each Hamiltonian path in the icosian game